kaitai-io/kaitai_struct/README.md

 ## What is Kaitai Struct?

-Kaitai Struct is a declarative language used for describe various binary data structures, laid out in files or in memory: i.e. binary file formats, network stream packet formats, etc.
+Kaitai Struct is a declarative language used for describing various binary data structures laid out in files or in memory: i.e. binary file formats, network stream packet formats, etc.

 The main idea is that a particular format is described in Kaitai